 My stepmom got me a Food Network calendar for Christmas that has a different recipe or tip every day of the year.
 It was truly an awesome and thoughtful gift!
 One of the first recipes in the calendar was for Butternut Squash Soup.

-This wasn’t something I’d normally make so I was kindof out of my element but since my husband got me a Kitchen Aid Immersion Blender for Christmas, I figured it was time to break it in.
-Overall this recipe was pretty good (my husband really liked it), but it’s definitely not something I could eat a second bowl of right away.
+This wasn’t something I’d normally make so I was kind of out of my element but since I received a Kitchen Aid Immersion Blender for Christmas, I figured it was time to break it in.
+Overall this recipe was pretty good, but it’s definitely not something I could eat a second bowl of right away.
 It’s hard to explain.
 It’s powerful and potent.

 - 1/4 c unsalted butter